Pushkarpatidar400/Grocery-Management-System/README.md

 ## Introduction

-The Grocery Store Management System is designed to handle various aspects of a grocery store, including managing products, processing orders, and tracking sales.
+The Grocery Store Management System is designed to handle various aspects of a grocery store, including managing products, processing orders, and tracking sales.The Grocery Store Management System is a Flask-based web application designed to streamline various aspects of managing a grocery store.
+It includes features such as product management, order processing, and sales tracking.
+Users can add, edit, and delete products, create new orders with customer details, and view and manage orders.
+The system offers a user-friendly interface accessible through web browsers.

 ## Features